ailabspace/bacha-afer-dev-framework/README.md

-# Bacha AFER Dev Framework
+# Bacha's AFER Dev Framework

 A development framework for Automatic Facial Expression Recognition (AFER) systems base on DNN and CNN models.